aformusatii/sqlite3dict/README.md

         "resident": "BOOLEAN"
     }

-    # This creates the table only if it does not exist already
+    # This creates the table (collection) only if it does not exist already
     collection = store.init_collection("test", definitions)

     # Insert data